 During the coronavirus (COVID-19) pandemic, the Office for National Statistics (ONS) is working to ensure that the UK has the best information about our society and economy and that the government has the information it needs to manage its response.

 The need to limit social contact means we have changed the way we normally work.
 To keep the public and our staff safe, we have introduced different ways of collecting data.
-We are also gathering new information to help us understand how COVID-19 is impacting our daily lives.
+We are also gathering new information to help us understand how the coronavirus is affecting our daily lives.
 The information we produce about the impact of the coronavirus can be found on the dedicated page on our website.

 As the pandemic begins to ease, we are looking to resume some of our past ways of working, whilst maintaining measures to ensure the safety of the public and our staff.

 Our largest household study gathers information on employment, unemployment and reasons why people are either not working or not looking for work.
 In July 2020, we added questions about the impact of the coronavirus (COVID-19) on people's employment and working patterns, which are continuing to provide key data on the pandemic's ongoing effect on the country.
 We have continued to add pandemic related questions throughout 2021.